 Seasonal employment is also an acceptable source of income.
 Again, the borrower has to show a two-year history of consistent time on and off the job.

 Similar to all income types, history is the key.
-Mortgage applicants who wish to use unemployment income to qualify must show that they have both worked and collected unemployment in a fairly consistent manner for at least two years.
+Mortgage applicants who wish to use unemployment income to qualify must show that they have both worked and collected unemployment benefits in a fairly consistent manner for at least two years.

 Most bartenders, hotel staff, and restaurant workers get hourly pay right around minimum wage.
 It’s hard to qualify for a mortgage with that.